Chocolate industry in the Philippines: Key areas for production of cacao

 According to the Philippines Statistic Authority's CountrySTAT, 81% of annual production of cacao in the Philippines comes from the Davao region.
-Davao del Sur, Davao City, Davao del Norte, Davao Oriental, and Compostela Valley are the top 5 producers in terms of volume of production in 2016.
+Davao del Sur, Davao City, Davao del Norte, Davao Oriental, and Davao de Oro are the top 5 producers in terms of volume of production in 2016.
 There are also more than 20,000 hectares of cacao farms in the region, and Davao City, amongst the 5 provinces, has the largest area of 6,060 hectares.
 The region is also home to one of the well-known cacao agri-ventures in the country, Malagos chocolate.